amd/openmm-hip/README.md

   simulations with small FFT sizes;
 * the hipFFT/rocFFT-based implementation (`export OPENMM_FFT_BACKEND=1`) - default.

-### Tile size

-By default the HIP Platform uses tile size of 64 on CDNA and tile size of 32 on RDNA for nonbonded interactions.
-However, tile size of 32 is supported on CDNA too (`export OPENMM_FORCE_TILE_SIZE_32=1`), some (usually small) simulations work faster in this mode.

 ### The kernel compilation: hipcc and hipRTC

 By default, the HIP Platform builds kernels with the hipcc compiler.
 To run the compiler, paths